The Illinois Housing Development Authority’s mission is to finance the creation and preservation of affordable housing in Illinois.

 FY2015 Resource Highlights

 We successfully maintained strong ratings with issuer credit ratings of A1, AA- and AA- from Moody’s Investors Service, Standard & Poor’s, and Fitch Ratings, respectively.
 In addition, S&P and Moody’s affirmed their ratings on IHDA’s Homeownership Revenue Bonds Indenture and the Multifamily Housing Bonds Indenture.
-We issued $16.9 million in single family tax-exempt bonds to finance our first-time homebuyer loan program.

 Our state and federal resources